Forest-Economics-Goettingen/optimLanduse/README.md

 ![](README_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-First leave-indicator-out example considers socio-economic indicators only (see also figure 5 of Gosling et al. (2020)).
-Expectedly, it corresponds to the above shown multio-functional portfolio, as all indicators relevant for the solution of the multi-functional portfolio are captured also in the socio-economic group.
+The first leave-indicator-out example considers socio-economic indicators only (see also figure 5 of Gosling et al. (2020)).
+This corresponds to the above shown multi-functional portfolio, as all indicators relevant for the solution of the multi-functional portfolio are captured also in the socio-economic group.